 One potentially powerful way you can increase how well your students do at school is to set lesson goals and to set them the right way.

-Great lessons start with a clear focus, and lesson goals provide that focus.
+Great lessons (or small sequences of lessons) start with a clear focus, and lesson goals provide that focus.

 Research shows that teachers who are clear about what they want their students to learn as a result of each lesson have a higher impact on their students’ results.